adobe/xdm/CONTRIBUTING.md

 - `meta:auditable`: for schemas that have created and last modified dates
 - `meta:descriptors`: to annotate schemas with additional metadata (see Schema Descriptors above)
 - `meta:enum`: for known values in enums, strings, and as property keys (see below)
-- `meta:tags`: to tag a Class/Mixin to a industry vertical.
-- `meta:conditionalField`
-- `meta:conditionalValue`

 ##### Soft and Hard Enumerations